ComNets-Bremen/easyCCS/ccs-client/README.md

 ## Development
 This project was created with [Visual Studio Code](https://code.visualstudio.com/);
 There are several VS Code extensions which support Angular development, as well as formatter (Prettier, Beautify) and a helper like ESLint.
 On first run VS Code will ask you to install recommended extensions.
+ESLint can be run automtically with `ng lint`, `ng lint --fix` will fix all automatically fixable issues.
 This project can also be run in other IDEs like WebStorm or any other solution you like.

 ## packages